What We Offer

 - Dinner for Eight Potluck Dinners.
 These are held in members’ homes and provide an opportunity for enjoying recipes and getting to know other Fellowship members better.

 - Tar Hollow Group Weekend.
 Every year, the Fellowship rents the Tar Hollow State Park group camp for the third weekend in May.
 Members and friends from the community spend the weekend hiking, birding, canoeing and relaxing.
-Cost is about $30 for adults plus a requirement for both adults and children to preform one task of group work.
+Cost is about $45 for adults plus a requirement for both adults and children to assist with one task of group work.